GrinonBarrett/Taksidos/To Do.md

 * Create Chalcedon creature (Like pokemon's graveler but made of bnded gemstone.
 Acquires sustanance by tunneling into ore deposits).
 * Create Saltsingers (Saltflat roaming elf-sirens)
 * Create dough type monster.
+* Create the Wellarch, a well spirit.
+* Create the Jeep,a generic Ooze creature whose material can be used for alchemic materials.
+* Create the Wekowyrd,an Everforming Eldritch Horror capable of mutating or regenerating in battle.
+Doing so will force counterspell checks out to a great distance against anyone casting a spell.
+Its counterspell bonus is equal to its current HP and its current wounds.
+A possible mutation of it is to increase HP.
+* Create a proper Terrasque, but still make it a deadly melee creature which is difficult to deal with by magic.
+Will have a softspot for non-combatants.
+* Make some Kaiju type monsters.

 -----